AlexandriteSoftware/markdown-search/DEVELOPMENT.md

 - Run tests: `npm run test`
 - Build the extension: `vsce package`

+## Testing

 ### Temporary folders

 Test temporary folders are created in the system's temporary folder.
 They are named `test-markdown-search/<random-id>`.
 They are deleted when the test suite finishes.

 All temp folders are deleted automatically when the tests finish.

-The approach with creating test folders per test failed, because VSCode locks the folders and they cannot be deleted.
-Therefore, the current approach is to delete the test folders after the test executable terminates.
+The approach was selected due to issues with creating individual test folders for each test.
+VSCode locks these folders, preventing their deletion.
+As a result, the temporary folder is deleted in runTest.ts after VSCode is terminated.

+### Run single tests

+Change the filter in `src/test/suite/index.ts`.

 ## Pubishing